Hidden localization transitions in canonically rotated Aubry-Andr\'e models: Discussion

 \section{Discussion}

 This work reveals the existence of hidden localization transitions in "rotated" Aubry-André models, which coincide with lattice (tight-binding) Hamiltonians with nonuniform and quasiperiodic hopping amplitudes.
-These tight-binding Hamiltonians with nonuniform hoppings describe the low-energy physics of arrays of quantum dots or atoms deposited on a surface~\cite{drost_topological_2017,palacio-morales_atomic-scale_2019} or cold atoms in optical lattices~\cite{bloch_many-body_2008,boada_dirac_2011,minar_mimicking_2015,mula_casimir_2021}.
-Furthermore, this work uncovers an unexpected connection between localization and spacetime metric: at the hidden phase transition, the model described in \cref{eq:G} becomes equivalent to the Hamiltonian of a massless Dirac fermion in a quasiperiodic spatially-deformed metric.
-Indeed, several properties of the model in \cref{eq:G} can be inferred using its equivalence with the Aubry-André model up to a canonical transformation.
-Since the 1D Aubry-André model, describing fermions in periodic scalar fields on the lattice, is itself equivalent to the 2D Harper-Hofstadter model, describing fermions in gauge fields on the lattice, these equivalences form a triality between the Aubry-André, the Harper-Hofstadter, and the model in \cref{eq:G}.
+This hidden phase transition corresponds to a transition between two phases where states are respectively localized or delocalized in a "rotated" space, but are always extended (i.e., one-dimensional) in the conventional position and momentum spaces, except at the transition point, where all states exhibit fractional dimensions $0<D_q<1$.
+These tight-binding Hamiltonians with nonuniform hoppings describe the low-energy physics of arrays of quantum dots or atoms deposited on a surface~\cite{drost_topological_2017,palacio-morales_atomic-scale_2019} or cold atoms in optical lattices~\cite{bloch_many-body_2008,boada_dirac_2011,minar_mimicking_2015,mula_casimir_2021}, where the distances between the lattice sites are modulated in a quasiperiodic fashion.
+Furthermore, this work uncovers an unexpected connection between localization and the spacetime metric: At the hidden phase transition, the model described in \cref{eq:RAA} becomes equivalent to the Hamiltonian of a massless Dirac fermion in a quasiperiodic spatially-deformed metric.
+Indeed, several properties of the model in \cref{eq:RAA} can be inferred from its equivalence with the Aubry-André model via a canonical transformation.
+Since the 1D Aubry-André model, describing fermions in periodic scalar fields on the lattice, is itself equivalent to the 2D Harper-Hofstadter model, describing fermions in gauge fields on the lattice, these equivalences form a triality between the Aubry-André, the Harper-Hofstadter, and the model in \cref{eq:RAA}.
 Additional consequences of this triality are explored elsewhere~\cite{marra_gauge_2025}.

+Note that, in a strictly single-particle picture, delocalized/localized wavefunctions are synonymous with metallic/insulating behavior: However, this view does not necessarily capture the physics of many-body systems, even in the noninteracting case~\cite{kohn_theory_1964}.
+A proper analysis of the localization transition would require studying charge density and its fluctuations~\cite{cookmeyer_critical_2020,hetenyi_numerical_2025,hetenyi_scaling_2024,jeon_quantum_2026}, which lies beyond the scope of this work.